The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 For women, the message is “If I show my needs or go after them, I’ll be unlovable.”
 Shame attaches to the very act of wanting.

 This shame-bonded suppression makes the needs harder to own.
 Instead of recognizing them as natural and human, we hide them — even from ourselves.
-But needs cannot be shamed out of existence, we don’t stop having them — they slip underground.
-They press on from the unconscious, surfacing in distorted strategies that offer a little relief but never true satisfaction.
-This is what Jung described as the shadow
+But needs cannot be shamed out of existence, we don’t stop having them — they just slip underground.

 Carl Jung observed that “Until you make the unconscious conscious, it will direct your life and you will call it fate.”